techdivision/import-docs/pages/02.getting-started/03.configuration/docs.38.md

 ##### Extension Libraries

-Assuming, that the M2IF - Simple Console Tool has been installed as Composer library, together with a Magento 2 installation, the simplest way to register an additional extension will be adding it as a extension library like
+Assuming, that the M2IF - Simple Console Tool has been installed as Composer library, together with a Magento 2 installation, the simplest way to register an additional extension is to add a snippet, e. g. `<magento-install-directory>/app/etc/configuration/extension-libraries.json` that contains the name of the library, like

 ```json
 "extension-libraries" : [